troytomlins/uc-funkit_shooter/README.txt

 readyup: is ran when the game is loaded.
 Prompts for players to readyup before main game begins
 shells: contains the shells that move towards the player and the functions that manipuate the shells
 shoot: contains implementation of the shooting beam
+messenger: contains a rather complicated module for sending and recieving information.